valters-tomsons/arcadia/README.md

 bfbc2-ps3.fesl.ea.com=127.0.0.1&&beach-ps3.fesl.ea.com&&bfbc-ps3.fesl.ea.com&&theater.ps3.arcadia=127.0.0.1
 ```

+## PC Client Configuration

+**Notice:** Arcadia will not support PC clients, see below if you're a developer.

+1. Override hosts as seen in `dist/pc/hosts.etc` or configure the DNS server

 ## Special Thanks

 * *[cetteup](https://github.com/cetteup)* - lot of proxy stuff, lots of knowledge of ea systems, lots of captures and for fixing my ea packet implementation!
 Thanks!